-Here in the Greater Lehigh Valley (Northampton, Lehigh, and Berks Counties), we spend $2.7 billion per year on food.
-Only about 1%, however, is purchased directly from our local farms.
+Here in the Greater Lehigh Valley $3.5 billion per year on food.
+Less than 1%, however, is purchased directly from our local farms.
 In other words, the majority of our food dollars are leaving the Lehigh Valley when we purchase food imports.
 Once these dollars leave, they are unlikely to return.

 There is a tremendous opportunity to capture some of these food dollars and keep them circulating in our community and creating new jobs.

-If each GLV household spent just $10 per week on locally grown food, it would generate $207 million for our local farms and $93 million for local businesses.
+Currently, households on average are spending less than a dollar a week on local foods.
+If each GLV household spent just $10 per week on food produced in our community, it would generate $207 million for our local farms and $93 million for local businesses.
 In total, it would add an extra $300 million to our local economy.

 And we would enjoy the added benefit of eating fresher, tastier, healthier food.